 Maleficent

-Maleficent’s name is pretty appropriate, considering that in Latin it means evil-doing.
-The animators completed the look.
 The flamelike shapes of her cape were based on a Czechoslovakian art book, her horns were inspired by goat horns and the neck of her cape was drawn with bat wings in mind.
-I think she may be the scariest looking of all the Disney villains.

 Fun Fact: When the sound effects engineer was looking for just the right sound to represent a dragon (Maleficent) breathing fire, he asked the army to send film of flame throwers in action.
-It turned out to be just the sound he needed and that’s what was used in the movie.
+It turned out to be just the sound he needed and that’s what was used in the Disney film.

 Ursula

 Ursula’s looks were inspired by the famous drag queen Divine.
 While at first glance she may look like an octopus, Ursula is actually a cecaelia, a mythical creature that’s part human, part octopus.
+She uses her creepy eel sidekicks Flotsam and Jetsam to get what she wants and good luck to any poor unfortunate souls that get in her way!

 Gaston